-As the central project of the funding guideline for "Trustworthy Electronics (ZEUS)" of the Federal Ministry of Education and Research Germany (BMBF) , the research project "Velektronik" aims to create a networking platform for trustworthy electronics for Germany that creates secure value chains as an interface between research and companies.
-The cooperation partners from the Fraunhofer-Gesellschaft and the Leibniz Association in the Research Fab Microelectronics Germany (FMD) are working on this together with the edacentrum over the next three years in all areas of electronics development and production on solution concepts for trustworthy electronics.
+As the major project of the funding guideline for "Trusted Electronics (ZEUS)" of the Federal Ministry of Education and Research (BMBF) Germany, a networking platform for trusted electronics is to be created as part of the research project "Velektronik", which will generate secure value chains as an interface between research and companies.
+The cooperation partners from the Fraunhofer-Gesellschaft and Leibniz Association in the Research Factory Microelectronics Germany (FMD) are working on this together with the edacentrum over the next three years in all areas of electronics development and production on solution concepts for trustworthy electronics

 Important step for technological sovereignty in Germany and Europe

 A future-oriented society depends on electronic components in all relevant technical application domains - whether in critical infrastructures, in Industry 4.0, in the automotive sector or even in medical devices.
 People must be able to rely on these to build trustworthy products, systems and infrastructure.
 "Technological sovereignty means that, against the backdrop of a strongly internationalised value creation, we retain sovereignty over which concrete properties the electronic components of our products have," emphasises Johann Heyszl, head of the Hardware Security department at Fraunhofer AISEC and technical leader of the research project, adding: "This sustainably secures the innovation and competitiveness of German companies, especially SMEs."